 Pros and Cons of the Motley Fool Everlasting Stocks

-Here are some pros and cons of the Motley Fools Everlasting Stocks subscription service:
+Here are some pros and cons of the Motley Fool Everlasting Stocks subscription service:

 - Good Supporting Evidence – All of the Motley Fool’s investment picks are backed by research, and the company does an excellent job providing the rationale for each recommendation.
 Everlasting Stocks is no exception.

 - Great Portfolio Builder – If you want some control in building your stock portfolio with only the best picks across the Motley Fool’s subscription services, Everlasting Stocks can help you make the most of your stock investments without relying on a robo advisor or a managed account.

 - Long-Term Accuracy Not Established – At a glance, it seems like Everlasting Stocks is a clear winner over Stock Advisor and Rule Breakers and most other stock prediction services.
 However, this can be misleading as Everlasting Stocks has only been around for several years, so these atypical results may not hold up over the long run.

 - Website – The Motley Fool’s website is not the most intuitive, especially moving between its “Free” and “Premium” articles.
 You want to stick with the Premium stuff, as the free articles can be uneven in quality.
 Once you figure the clunky website out, it’s not too bad.

-The Motley Fool Everlasting Stocks Review: The Bottom Line
+Is The Motley Fool Everlasting Stocks For You?

 Compared to Stock Advisor, Rule Breakers, and other services from other companies, Everlasting Stocks is a perfect subscription for busy professionals who don’t have time to treat their finances like a part-time job but who still want to access great stock information and the analysis that back them up.